-Steaming is a great way to cook green beans and maintain their beautiful green color.
-In all cases, the beans are being cooked by the heat of steam from boiling water.
+Steaming is a great way to cook green beans to maintain their beautiful green color and keep their nutritional value.
+There are three ways to steam green beans: in a pan on the stove, in a steamer basket, and in the microwave.
+In all three cases, the beans are being cooked by the heat of the steam from boiling water.
 The moist and relatively gentle heat cooks the beans evenly, softening their hearty texture while allowing them to hold onto their impressive levels of vitamin K (as well as vitamin C, vitamin A, potassium, folate, and iron).

 Bring a scant 1/2 inch salted water to boil in a large frying pan or saute pan.
-Add green beans, cover, and cook until green beans are tender to the bite and water has evaporated, 3 to 5 minutes (depending on how crisp you like your cooked green beans).
+Add trimmed and cleaned green beans, cover, and cook until the beans are tender to the bite and the water has evaporated, 3 to 5 minutes (depending on how crisp you like your cooked green beans).

 This is the classic method of steaming, using a steamer basket or insert that fits in a pot.

 Bring about an inch of water to a boil in the bottom of a pot into which your steamer basket or insert fits.
 Put trimmed and cleaned green beans in the steamer basket, set it over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).